Coming up next, our final news roundup and information overload hour.

 That's not good for the American consumer.

-Uh the Dow took a tumble upon the news uh that in fact it came in higher in terms of the the numbers that came out today, inflation rising three and a half percent higher than last year.
+The Dow took a tumble upon the news that, in fact, it came in higher in terms of the numbers that came out today.

-Not that that is the most important barometer to me, because for many people it doesn't even mean a thing.
+Not that that is the most important barometer to me because for many people, it doesn't even mean a thing.

-Now that we actually do a deeper dive into it, Zero Hedge has done it, Axios has done it, we have done it.
+And even the big job numbers that they were heralding last week, now that we actually do a deeper dive into it, Zero Hedge has done it.

 And what do we learn?